netjson/netjson/README.rst

 Network Graph
 =============

-**Definition**: a list of nodes and links that represent the topology of a network.
+**Definition**: a list of nodes and links known by a node.

-**Goals**: visualize and detect changes in the topology for informational and monitoring purposes.
+**Goals**: visualization of network topology, collect network topology from distance vector protocols, monitoring.

 **Example**: `network-graph.json`_